ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 .. method:: get_post($index[, $xss_clean = FALSE])

-  This function will search through both the post and get streams for data, looking first in post, and then in get::
+  This method will search through both the post and get streams for data, looking first in post, and then in get::

     ee()->input->get_post('some_data');